rebel7580/rebel7580.github.io/MQTT/MQTT_Client_Plug-in.md

         Full Topic                           Payload
     cmnd/homevision/action                trigger string
 </pre>
 the MQTT Plug-in will execute the trigger string.
-See <i>Homevision Topic</i> for details.
+See [Homevision Action Topic](homevision-action-topic) for details.

 ### Special Counting Payload
 The MQTT Plug-in has special handling to provide a "counting" feature.